nodeheap/nodeheap-node/README.md

 So you decided to use NodeHeap to monitor your node and Shyft operations?
 Good choice.

-As we're in Beta, you'll need to give us some information out of band.
-1) If we don't already have it, your validator key & coinbase address (to track seaing and balances)
-2) E-mail of an initial person for dashboard access (we use Google SSO)

-After this is done, your home is at [nodeheap.com](https://www.nodeheap.com/).
+Your home is at [nodeheap.com](https://www.nodeheap.com/).
 From there, you can add people to your team, enable text alerts, add nodes, etc.

 A lot of functionality is unlocked just like that!
-Read further for lower-level monitoring.
+Read further for lower-level monitoring of individual nodes.

 ### Sending stats to NodeHeap from your node